 What do you get when you combine a single speed friendly trail and eight hours?
 A whole bucket of fun.
 It was round two of the Single Track Mind Series this month hosted by SCUM at their Coondoo location.
 Coondoo is one of my favourite trails, however I pre-rode the course on Saturday to sort out a few smooth lines through rocky sections that are normally ridden the opposing way.
 For this event Coondoo offered a variety of trail, from twisting sandy single-track to open hard packed fire-trail.
 With the special category this round being single-speed, it wasn't just the trail that was sociable, good natured and somewhat enjoyable, it was is if every rider had that identifying nature about them.
-It all began with the quirky start, from what I heard about the last round a few riders missed the rider briefing and therefore the start of that round.
-The oddity this time was some riders were still facing the wrong way down the road and weren't quite self-seeded when the starter shouted "GO", but like most things it all works itself out and we had eight hours to do so.

 My race went really well apart from the rare hic-up, there was the slippery sandy corner incident where I pushed the front end to hard, washed out and found myself flying over a log and landing softly in the bracken ferns.
 Also the rear derailleur jumped out and grabbed a fair size stick off the trail, luckily I heard the commotion and stopped before it became a twisted mess.
 After a slight manual realignment we were happily on our way.